PostHog/meta/requests-for-comments/2024-02-13-web-analytics-launch.md

 - [ ] Blog + Changelog announcement at launch - @joethreepwood
 - [ ] Social announcements on Twitter + LinkedIn - @joethreepwood
 - [ ] Pylon announcement to all current paying users - @joethreepwood
-- [ ] New key art for use in blogs, emails, etc - @lottiecoxon
+- [x] New key art for use in blogs, emails, etc - @lottiecoxon
-- [ ] New web analytics ads run by Hey Digital
+- [ ] New web analytics ads run by Hey Digital - @andyvan-ph
 - [ ] Invite YC teams who don't use us on our marketing site to try us out

 ## Bigger ideas